anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 ## Intuition

 Data preprocessing can be categorized into two types of processes: *preparation* and *transformation*.
-We'll explore common preprocessing techniques and then walkthrough the relevant processes for our specific application.
+We'll explore common preprocessing techniques and then walk through the relevant processes for our specific application.

 !!! warning
     Certain preprocessing steps are `global` (don't depend on our dataset, ex. lower casing text, removing stop words, etc.) and others are `local` (constructs are learned only from the training split, ex. vocabulary, standardization, etc.).
 For the local, dataset-dependent preprocessing steps, we want to ensure that we [split](splitting.md){:target="_blank"} the data first before preprocessing to avoid data leaks.